Selina Tusitala Marsh (ONZM)

 Her most recent story, Remarkable Meg is a heart warming account of a dog who was reunited with her owners after going missing for over ﬁve weeks, with donations raised for The Wildlife Hospital.
 It remains to be seen which creature will be the topic of her next book.

-When she isn't writing children's books, Emma works in marketing and communications, and also reviews the latest kidlit titles for the Otago Daily Times.
+When she isn't writing children's books, Emma works in communications and marketing, and also reviews the latest kidlit titles for the Otago Daily Times.
 She lives with her family in Dunedin.

 Julia Marshall is the founder and publisher of Gecko Press, international publishers of curiously good children’s books from around the world, since 2004.